ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 ## Recursive Rendering
 It is time for you to start showing off your skills visually.
 You will do this by writing programs to create cool fractal art, which is based on internal self-similarity.

 We'll start by creating two classical fractals: a spiral and a tree.
-Afterward, try your hand at creating snowflakes too, or any fractals beyond the problems below!
+AThen you get to try your hand at creating snowflakes.

 *The Python Turtle Library*

 You've already started playing with Python's Turtle library in the previous lab.
 For more information on the turtle library refer to the [documentation on the turtle library](http://pydoc-zh.readthedocs.io/en/latest/library/turtle.html).

-In your git repo create a file called "recursiveDrawings.py" and put all your code for this lab in that file.
+In your git repo create a file called "recursiveDrawings.py" and put all your upcoming code in that file.
 Remember, to be able to use our turtle, we need to import the turtle library:

 ```python
 import turtle